wmax/ac-multiposter/README.md

 Accepted formats by the app:
 - Roles: `['admin']` OR `'["admin"]'`
-- Claims: `{ "events": true, "campaigns": true, "calendarSyncs": false }` OR the same object as a string
+- Claims: `{ "events": true, "campaigns": true, "synchronizations": false }` OR the same object as a string

 Typical ways to set them:
 - Using your DB client (or Drizzle Studio), update your user row’s `roles` and `claims` columns.